Diocese of Cairns

-The Roman Catholic Diocese of Cairns is a diocese of the Catholic Church located in the state of Queensland, Australia.
+The Diocese of Cairns is a Latin Church diocese of the Catholic Church located in the state of Queensland, Australia.
 It is a suffragan diocese of the Archdiocese of Brisbane.
 The diocese was erected as a vicariate apostolic in 1877 and was elevated to a diocese in 1941.
 Its territorial remit is Far North Queensland.

-St Monica's Cathedral is the seat of the Catholic Bishop of Cairns, currently vacant.
+St Monica's Cathedral is the seat of the Catholic Bishop of Cairns.
+On 6 June, 2024, it was announced that Joe Caddy, formerly Vicar general of the Archdiocese of Melbourne, has been appointed as bishop of Cairns.